djeffkanda/djeffkanda.github.io/_pages/about.md

 interdisciplinary research group, at the University of Sherbrooke, dedicated to advancing cybersecurity.
-Additionally, he is a part of [GREPROVAD](https://www.greprovad.org/docs/djeffkanda/) and [Optimall-Lab](https://www.optimall-lab.org/membres.php), where he collaborates with experts in the fields of optimization and machine learning.
+Additionally, he is a part of [GREPROVAD](https://www.greprovad.org/docs/djeffkanda/) and [Optimall-Lab](https://www.optimall-lab.org/membres.php), where he collaborates with researchers in the fields of optimization and machine learning.

 {% if page.cv_pdf %}<a